 Forbes reports that B2B companies with sales and marketing teams working in tandem achieve 24 percent faster revenue growth and 27 percent faster profit growth over a period of three years than organizations with siloed sales and marketing departments.

-Lead tracking takes the guesswork out of next steps so you can close more deals.
+Lead tracking takes the guesswork out of the next steps so you can close more deals.

 What data to track